SUSTAINABLE DEVELOPMENT GOALS

 Decent work and Economic Growth & Peace and Justice

-CTG is an active member of the United Nations Global Compact’s Business for Peace initiative, a platform of over 130 leading companies from 37 countries dedicated to catalysing collaborative action to advance peace.
+In addition, CTG is a member of the United Nations Global Compact’s Business for Peace initiative, a platform of over 130 leading companies dedicated to catalysing action for peace.

-• In South Sudan, our projects have empowered refugees caught up in the long running civil war by creating employment within the refugee camps that are now home.
+- In South Sudan, our teams empower refugees impacted by the civil war by creating jobs in the refugee camps where they live.

-• In Gaza, our engineering monitors play their part in the rebuilding of homes and infrastructure.
+- CTG engineering monitors play their part in the rebuilding of homes and infrastructure in Gaza.

-• In Libya, our staff monitor the movements of migrants and internally displaced persons.
+- Our staff monitor the movements of migrants and internally displaced persons in Libya.

 %

-The percentage of local people on CTG projects, ensuring funds and resources go back into the local economy
+Percentage of local CTG staff delivering humanitarian and development programmes, ensuring funds go back into the local economy

 US$TRILLION

-The boost of the Global Annual GDP by 2025, If women played an identical role to men in labour markets
+The boost to Global Annual GDP by 2025, if women participated in labour markets equally to men

 Number of people given risk education training in schools and IDP camps in Iraq by CTG staff